rwynn/monstache-site/src/advanced.md

 ```

 The snippet above will route these documents to the `company` index in Elasticsearch instead of the
-default of `test.company`, if you didn't specify a namespace, it'll route all documents to indexes named as the collection only without the database _db_._collection_ (mongodb) => _collection_ (elasticsearch).
+default of `test.company`, if you didn't specify a namespace, it'll route all documents to indexes named as the collection only without the database _db_._collection_ (MongoDB) => _collection_ (Elasticsearch).
 Also, instead of using `company` as the Elasticsearch type, the type
 attribute from the document will be used as the Elasticsearch type.
 Finally, if the type is
 employee then the document will be indexed as a child of the branch the person belongs to.